- Publication 516 - Introductory Material

 Do not include the foreign taxes paid or accrued as withheld income taxes on your Form 1040.

 As a U.S. Government employee, you are expected to observe and fulfill all tax obligations imposed by the host country government.
 Check with local tax authorities to determine whether you are considered a tax resident of your host country, whether you are required to file a host country tax return and whether you owe taxes to the host country.

 As discussed earlier, most income tax treaties contain an article relating to remuneration from government services.
 Review the treaty text carefully to determine whether your U.S. Government remuneration is taxable in the host country.
 You will first have to determine whether you are a resident of your host country under the treaty residence article (after application of the so-called "tie-breaker" rule).

-If you or your spouse receives income from a private employer or self-employment, review the tax treaty rules relating to income from personal services to determine whether that income is taxable in the host country.
+If you or your spouse receives income from a private employer or self-employment, review the tax treaty rules relating to income from personal services and to business profits to determine whether that income is taxable in the host country.